nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 String 123total; //invalid
 ```

-3) Java identifiers are case-sensitive, and of-course Java language itself is treated as case-sensitive programming language.
+3) Java identifiers are case-sensitive, and of-course Java language itself is treated as a case-sensitive programming language.

 ```java linenums="1"
 class Test {